yunzhuangshen/PB-DFS/README.md

 ## Model Testing

-- To test GG-GCN, XGBoost, and LR models, we first activate the tf1 environment.
+- To test GG-GCN, XGBoost, and LR models, activate the tf1 environment.
 Then run the bash script './model_test.sh'.

-- To test TRIG-GCN model, we active the tf2 environment.
+- To test TRIG-GCN model, active the tf2 environment.
 Then run the bash script './model_test_trig_gcn.sh'.

 The testing results is output to the folder 'ret_model'.
 These results corresponds to the results presented in Table 1 of our paper.